camsjams/rust-flock-of-boids/README.md

 >      $ cargo run --bin with_bevy
 >      $ cargo run --bin with_tetra
 >      $ cargo run --bin with_amethyst

+Another Note: I chose _not_ to use [Cargo Workspaces](https://doc.rust-lang.org/cargo/reference/workspaces.html) due to the format of the video and to keep the code simple and concise.

 ## Build For Release
 >      $ cargo build --bin with_piston --release